 This will be a triage service, which will let owners know if a trip to their vet is required.
 We will serve as the first point of call for owners concerned that their pet may have been exposed to something that could potentially be poisonous.

 The line will be open 24 hours a day.
-Calls will cost £20 from 8am to 8pm on Monday to Friday (excluding Bank Holidays), and £30 outside these hours.
+Calls will cost £30 at all times.
 Owners will not be advised on specific treatment.

 If the owner is recommended to see their vet, the practice should call the VPIS for further advice, as required.
 Please note that practice recalls following an Animal PoisonLine inquiry will be charged as a new case, due to the in depth advice provided.

 Vets should continue to use the normal number 0207 3055 055 for their poisoning cases and admin enquiries.

 Owners will be directed to the new Animal PoisonLine number 01202 509 000.
 You may